gioele-bernardini/CTF/README.md

 This is a repo for some cyber-security related contents of mine.

-> The folder 'my-journey' contains a lot of propedeutical materials, such as ctf from websites and/or rilevant youtube channels.
+> The folder '__my-journey__' contains a lot of propedeutical materials, such as ctf from websites and/or rilevant youtube channels.